 - 15.13 Further Acts and Assurances.
-Each Party must perform the acts, execute and deliver the writings, and give the assurances as may be reasonably necessary to give full effect to this Agreement. - 15.14 Execution in Counterpart.
-This Agreement may be entered into by each Party executing a separate copy of this Agreement and delivering that executed copy to the other Party by a method provided for in Article 14 or any other method agreed to by the Parties.
+Each Party must perform the acts, execute anddeliver the writings, and give the assurances as may be reasonably necessary togive full effect to this Agreement. - 15.14 Execution in Counterpart.
+This Agreement may be entered into by each Party executing a separate copy of this Agreement and delivering that executed copy to the other Party by a method provided for in Article 14 or any other method agreed to by the Parties. - 15.15 Amendment in Writing.
+No amendment to this Agreement is effective unless it agreed to in writing and signed by the Parties.